List of EastEnders characters introduced in 2013: Nikki Spraggan

 Alderton described Nikki, a flight attendant, as "a selfish woman" who "thinks it's okay to pop back when she feels like it and pick up where she left off [with the children]."
-Inside Soap said that Nikki is "the picture of immaculate grooming" when she arrives, and that she causes friction between Terry and his new girlfriend Bianca Butcher (Patsy Palmer).
+Inside Soap said that Nikki is "the picture of immaculate grooming" when she arrives, and that she causes friction between Terry and his new girlfriend Bianca Jackson (Patsy Palmer).
 The magazine also called her "scheming".

 Tramp

 Tramp is a stray dog found by Abi Branning (Lorna Fitzgerald).
 He first appears on 3 December 2013.
 The dog wakes up several Albert Square residents in the night by barking, and in the morning, Abi tells her father Max Branning (Jake Wood) that she will deal with the dog.
 She immediately takes a liking to him and brings him in the house.
 Max wants him gone, but Abi says she has named him.
 Max calls him "Tramp" and when Abi's sister Lauren Branning (Jacqueline Jossa) arrives, she and Abi convince Max to let them keep the dog.
 He mates with the Carter family's bulldog, Lady Di, who becomes pregnant.
 Upset over her break-up with Jay Brown (Jamie Borthwick), a drunken Abi tries to leave Albert Square, and when Max refuses to take her she decides to drive herself, but runs over Tramp, killing him.

 Tramp is played by a four-year-old rescue dog named Duffie.
 Duffie's owner, Chris Mancini, from Enfield Town, said: "I am so excited about seeing Duffie on EastEnders and this is the best moment of his career so far.
 He is in the programme for the foreseeable future and although he has done adverts in the past, this is the biggest job for him."
 Duffie was signed to Animal Ambassadors, and his breed is unknown.
 Jossa said of the new addition to the Branning family, "Tramp is really cool and very well trained.
 He's big, scruffy and fluffy—and so cute!"
 She explained that in the first scene the Brannings filmed with the dog, Wood had to shout at Tramp and tell him to get out, and Tramp was supposed to stare and not move, but said that "Tramp got up and walked out right away.
 It was very funny!"
 Tramp's final appearance is on 19 February 2015 during a flashback episode.